msevinch/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_08.md

-This problem explores the fundamental relationship between conservative forces, work, and potential energy, using the specific example of a restorative linear force (Hooke's Law).

 ### 1. Theory
 A **conservative force** is a force where the work done depends only on the initial and final positions, not the path taken.
 For such forces, we can define a **Potential Energy ($U$)** function.